dascritch/cpu-audio/INSTALL.md

 name (case sensitive)    | default value | usage
 -------------------------|---------------|----------
-`scrollTo`               | `true`        | On any link to a time-stamp in the page, will scroll the viewport to display the playing interface.
+`scrollTo`               | `false`       | On any link to a time-stamp in the page, will scroll the viewport to display the playing interface.
 `autoplay`               | `false`       | Will try to play at the start of the page if a temporal url is given or the audio was previously exited.
 This may be prevented by your browser.
 `keymove`                | `5`           | Number of seconds skipped in the timeline when <kbd>←</kbd> or <kbd>→</kbd> keys are pressed in an interface
 `playStopOthers`         | `true`        | When a `<cpu-audio>` starts to play, any other instances in the same page are paused.